cangjie-bot/cangjie_docs/docs/dev-guide/source_en/multiplatform/cangjie-ios-objc.md

 3. Anonymous `C enumeration` types are not mapped.
 4. `C unions` types are not mapped.
 5. Types with `const`, `volatile`, or `restrict` qualifiers are not mapped.
+6. Pointers to ObjC classes and `id` narrowed to exactly one protocal (`id<P>`) are mapped respectively to class and interface types wrapped in `Option<T>`, except for types of properties, method result types and method parameter types annotated with `nonnull`.
+The Cangjie compiler automatically wraps and unwraps the actual values, mapping `nil` to `None` and any non-null pointer `p` to `Some(p)`, and vice versa.

 Taking Cangjie calling ObjC as an example, the overall development process is described as follows: